sengelha/d3-latency-heatmap/README.md

 # D3 Latency Heatmap

-This project provides a reusable D3 latency heatmap chart, which is an effective way to visualize latency data.
-This chart is quick and easy to use, and produces beautiful images such as the below:
+This is a reusable D3 latency heatmap chart, which is a highly effective way to visualize latency data over time.
+The chart is quick and easy to use, and produces beautiful images such as the
+below:

 ![Example Latency Heatmap](samples/example1.png)